christianThardy/christianThardy.github.io/llms-mental-health.md

 ## Functionality

-1. A user speaks to the app, OpenAIs whisper model transcribes their speech to text.
+1. A user speaks to the app, OpenAIs Whisper model transcribes their speech to text.

-2. I used concepts from the DiVeRSe and programmatic prompt engineering methods to improve prompt design, context, personalization and the reliability of ChatGPTs responses by passing the transcription to a tf-idf weighted complement naive bayes classifier where the transcription is labeled as `'is_fine'`, `'seek_help'`, or `'assess_further'`.
+2. Loosely used concepts from the DiVeRSe and programmatic prompt engineering methods—used a classifier as a verifier to distinguish good answers from bad answers—to improve prompt design, context, personalization and the reliability of ChatGPTs responses by passing the transcription to a tf-idf weighted complement naive bayes classifier where the Whisper model transcription is labeled as `'is_fine'`, `'seek_help'`, or `'assess_further'`.

-3. A prompt and the classifiers output is passed to ChatGPT, which makes an ad hoc generation based on the transcription and sentiment label and displays it to the user.
+4. The prompt and the classifiers output is passed to ChatGPT, which makes an ad hoc generation based on the transcription and sentiment label to display to the user.

 <br>